 The default player may provide basic functionality, but it doesn’t necessarily match your branding or offer some more advanced features.
-So designers have taken it upon themselves to add creative flair, along with high-end functionality to create some incredibly unique media players.
-Take a look at some of our favorites below and feel free to experiment with the source code.

-The fact that you can drag this audio player around your screen is cool.
+The fact that you can drag this audio player around your screen is incredible.
 But even better is the simple and smart UI that Antoinette Janus has created.
 Scrolling through the playlist and playing the selected track is quick and painless.

-Accessibility Built In
+Accessibility Built In by Joe Watkins

-Material Design Comes to Audio
+Material Design Comes to Audio by Michael Zhigulin

 Spinning Some Vinyl